arnee99/pp1/README.md

-# Principles of Programming 1 course
+# Programming Principles I course

 In this repository coding samples from lectures will be stored